 Do you ever wonder why connectors are needed when we can just use a twist nut or splice two tie wires together?
 Why do industrial connectors come in so many different styles and specifications?
 The purpose of using connectors is not only to connect wires, but to avoid potential hazards, save time and reduce power loss.
-Connectors are useful not only for connection but also for disconnection, and hence they can save a great deal of time and headaches.
+Connectors are useful for connection, but also just as important, for disconnection, Connectors can save the user a great deal of time and headaches.

-But the question remains, how do we know which connector we need and how to choose the proper industrial connector for the application?
-Every connector has its unique properties and specialties; choosing a suitable connector enables smooth functioning of power or signal transmission.
+How do we know which connector we need and how to choose the proper industrial connector for the application?
+Every connector has its own unique properties and specialties; choosing a suitable connector enables smooth functioning of power or signal transmission.
 When it comes to selecting an industrial connector, there are certain parameters that you must consider.

 Every connector package is designed for a specific wire gauge.
 Always choose a connector that perfectly matches your wire gauge otherwise you increase electrical resistance at the connection point.
 The wire gauge is usually printed on the cable.
 Globally AWG (American Wire Gauge) is more common, but other standards are also used in some regions; make sure you us the proper gauge wire for your connector based on the current it will be carrying.